 The DSL has a good understanding of the community the school serves, the risks and its resilience.
-The DSL has a broad knowledge of the families and community and is involved with the SEND Hub and the Pyramid of Uttoxeter schools.
+The DSL has a broad knowledge of the families and community and is involved with the SEND Hub, local PCSOs, the local community centre and the Pyramid of Uttoxeter schools.